This information is intended for use by health professionals

 Intelligence quotient (IQ) measured in school aged children (age 6) with a history of valproate exposure in utero was on average 7-10 points lower than those children exposed to other antiepileptics.
 Although the role of confounding factors cannot be excluded, there is evidence in children exposed to valproate that the risk of intellectual impairment may be independent from maternal IQ.

 There are limited data on the long term outcomes.

-Female children, female adolescents and woman of childbearing potential (see above and section 4.4).
+Female children and woman of childbearing potential (see above and section 4.4).

 If a woman is planning to become pregnant a specialist experienced in the management of bipolar disorder must be consulted and treatment with valproate should be discontinued and if needed switched to an alternative treatment prior to conception, and before contraception is discontinued.

-All patients with a valproate exposed pregnancy and their partners should be referred to a specialist experienced in in prenatal medicine for evaluation and counselling regarding the exposed pregnancy.
+All patients with valproate - exposed pregnancy and their partners should be referred to a specialist experienced in prenatal medicine for evaluation and counselling regarding the exposed pregnancy.
 Specialized prenatal monitoring should take place to detect the possible occurrence of neural tube defects or other malformations.
-Folate supplementation before the pregnancy may decrease the risk of neural tube defects which may occur in all pregnancies.
-However the available evidence does not suggest it prevents the birth defects or malformations due to valproate exposure.
+Folate supplementation before the pregnancy may decrease the risk of neural tube defects common to all pregnancies.
+However, the available evidence does not suggest it prevents the birth defects or malformations due to valproate exposure.

 Risk in the neonate